foreverstupid/Lang/doc/Lang.md

 ### Data types

-Lang has three main data types: integer number, float point number, and string.
-All number literals are non-negative (to get negative literal use negate operation).
+Lang has three the main data types: integer number, float point number, and string.
+All number literals are non-negative (to get a negative literal use negate operation).
 The fourth data type is a functional type that represents some lambda function.

 #### Casting

 The main data types (integer, float, and string) can be automatically casted to each other in some situations.
-Thus, in every binary operations the right operand will be casted to the type of the left operand.
+Thus, in every binary operation the right operand will be casted to the type of the left one.
 If such a transformation is not possible then the programm finishes with an error.
 Moreover there exists the special cast operator (**:**).
-Here is a cast table:
+Here is the cast table:

 |Casting type|Integer|Float|String|
 |--|--|--|--|